luc-github/ESP3D/wiki/Install-Instructions.md

 - If you mess up a configuration you can pull down GPIO2 during reset/powerup to wipe the settings stored in EEPROM.

-## Still having issue ?
+- If behavior is not consistent, you may need to erase the full flash on ESP board.

+## Full ESP erase

-If behavior is not consistent, you may need to erase the full flash, for that use the esptool present in your ESP core instalation in tools directory with option `--chip auto erase_flash`
+To erase the full flash, you can use the esptool present in your ESP core instalation in tools directory with option `--chip auto erase_flash`
 So in my case on git version of ESP32 under windows :
 `C:\Users\user\Documents\Arduino\hardware\espressif\esp32\tools\esptool>esptool.exe --chip auto erase_flash`